U.N. panel urges end to detention of would-be immigrants in U.S.

 "The Working Group is of the view that all administrative detention, in particular of immigrants in an irregular situation, should be in accordance with international human rights law; and that such detention is to be a measure of last resort, necessary and proportionate and be not punitive in nature, and that alternatives to detention are to be sought whenever possible," the report said.

-In Washington, the Department of Homeland Security did not immediately respond to a request for comment on the findings.
+In Washington, a White House spokeswoman said "That's a question for the U.N." when asked to comment on the panel's findings.
+The Department of Homeland Security did not immediately respond to a request for comment.

 President Donald Trump has backed legislation to crack down on illegal immigrants, describing it as vital to protect American lives.